 “He’s a bully,” Rudyard said, his mouth still full of food.

 “Excuse me.
-Gotta take care of this before he puts another one in the infirmary,” Peter said and stood.
+I’ve gotta take care of this before he puts another one in the infirmary,” Peter said and stood.
 He pulled his uniform tight, brushed himself off and made his way across the room.

-The prisoner had arrived nearly a week ago.
-The morning guard saw him approaching, dirty and bearded and dragging a leathery old corpse by a length of rope wound round its neck.
+The man in cell number six had arrived nearly a week ago.
+The morning guard saw him approaching, dirty and bearded and dragging an old corpse, leathery and covered with tattoos, by a length of rope wound round its neck.

 With a casual authority, the four guards approached the man.
 They were surprised to have a visitor, more surprised to see what he was dragging.
 He was small, but he had a confidence about him.
-He seemed resolved to be arrested.
+He seemed fully committed to the moment.

 “I’ve come prepared,” he said.
 “I’ve brought a gift.”